BenMcLean981/Picturebook/README.md

 ## Quickstart

-Install picturebook with `yarn add picturebook`.
+Install picturebook with `yarn add @picturebook/core`.

 **Be sure to add the css styles in main.tsx**